Ham and Cheese Pinwheels with Puff Pastry

 • Dijon Mustard.
 Dijon mustard adds tons of flavor and goes great with deli meat and cheese.
 I often substitute with Sweet Hot mustard for extra zing.

 • Ham.
 Use boiled or baked ham so you don’t get a lot of extra flavors competing with the other ingredients.
 I typically choose the rectangle slices because they fit so well on the puff pastry sheets.
-It’s savory and salty and easy to find.
 Substitute with deli roasted chicken or turkey if you want, but no flavored varieties.

 • Cheese.
 Use shredded parmesan that you can buy in packages.
 It adds a delicious salty nutty flavor.
 White cheddar is also fabulous!
 Pepper Jack will add a spicy kick, or try asiago, Swiss or gruyere.